Effect on your existing payments and entitlements

 - income support payments

 Family assistance payments

-If you get Parental Leave Pay for a child, you won’t get the following for them:
+If you get Parental Leave Pay for a child, you won’t get Newborn Upfront Payment or Newborn Supplement for them.

 Parental Leave Pay and Dad and Partner Pay count as income in calculating family assistance payments.
 Family assistance payments includes FTB and Child Care Subsidy.
 Your family income estimate should include any Parental Leave Pay and Dad and Partner Pay you expect to get.